yongxinlyu/yongxinlyu.github.io/_pages/about.md

 Hi!
 I'm a 4th year PhD candidate at the School of Materials Science and Engineering (UNSW) supervised by Prof. [Tom Wu](https://www.unsw.edu.au/staff/tom-wu).
 My research focuses on `high-throughput` first-principles calculation and interpretable `machine learning` and thier application to challenging problems in hybrid organic-inorganic interface in `perovskite` materials.

-#Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-#Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.